newrelic/nr-labs-widget-pack/README.md

   #### Requirements
   In order to use this chart, there are a few requirements:
-  - Requires a Map Box Access Token from https://account.mapbox.com/auth/signup/
+  - If using Mapbox, requires a Map Box Access Token from https://account.mapbox.com/auth/signup/
   - Query should contain one alias with 'name:SOME_VALUE' which will be used as the marker name
   - Query should have a FACET for latitude and longitude, use precision to ensure the FACET does not round the number
     ```